robert-mccarthy-ca/modern-druid/README.md

 *   **Design:** A permanent, in-ground network of PVC or HDPE mains and laterals, buried below the local frost line.
 Risers with impact-resistant sprinkler heads are spaced for full coverage (head-to-head).
 *   **Zoning:** The farm is divided into sectors (e.g., coppice alleys, tree rows, wildlife corridors) that can be watered independently based on need.
-*   **Water Source & Storage:** Fed from a combination of on-site ponds (capturing runoff), wells, and ultimately, integrated Atmospheric Water Generation (AWG) systems to achieve water independence from unpredictable precipitation.
+*   **Water Source & Storage:** Fed from a combination of on-site ponds (capturing runoff), wells, and, as a key R&D goal, integrated Atmospheric Water Generation (AWG) systems to achieve water independence from unpredictable precipitation.

 #### **Multi-Functional Operational Modes**